flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/dispatch.md

 ![flyPad Fuel Page Refuel](../../assets/flypad/fuel-refuel.png "flyPad Fuel Page Refuel")

-To set the fuel quantity simply click into the input field and change the quantity to the desired quantity.
-Type
+To set the fuel quantity simply click into the input field and change the value to the desired quantity.

 Press the "play" symbol to start the refuelling process (de-fueling if the new quantity is lower than the current).